wtcoin/docs-1/source/index.md

 - **Java** --- [https://github.com/blockcypher/java-client](https://github.com/blockcypher/java-client)
 - **Node.js** (under development, code samples coming soon) --- [https://github.com/blockcypher/node-client](https://github.com/blockcypher/node-client)

-If you're using these languages, we strongly encourage you to use the official SDK.
-If not, or you'd rather write your own bindings, we always support cURLing endpoints directly, which is the default code sample display.
+If you're using these languages, we strongly encourage you to use an official SDK.
+Of course, all our API calls are standard HTTP endpoints using JSON formatted responses, so any language (or cURL from the command-line) will work just fine.

 ## Unofficial Libraries